Sir John Oldcastle: Both Hanged and Burned

-Read moreAbout the history of King's Lynn (mainly)
+Read moreAbout history, mainly of King's Lynn

 Read moreEven the father-in-law of the murdered Customs Officer was persuaded to provide Kemball with a spurious alibi for the time the murders were committed.
 William […]